avisekregmi/ADS-GitHub/Module 2 - Statistical Inference for Data Science/README.md

-# Data Science: Understanding Numbers for Smart Decisions
+# Module 2 - Statistical Inference for Data Science

 ## Overview
 This section is all about using numbers to make smart decisions.
 We will cover four important elements: Descriptive Statistics, Probability, Regression (predicting stuff), and Hypothesis Testing.